Managing Signing Keys

 Opening MDS from Unknown Signers

-Recommended: Before receiving MDS files, ask the sender for their public key and register it as trusted.
+Recommended: Before receiving MDS files from a collaborator, ask them for their public key and register it as trusted.
+Then all files signed with that key open as Trusted without further action.

-The dialog displays the signer's name and fingerprint.
+The dialog displays the signer's self-declared name and fingerprint, and offers three choices:

 - Cancel: Close the dialog without opening the file

-- Open Anyway: Open the file after acknowledging the warning
+- Open Anyway: Open the file once without registering the key

 Note: The signer's name is self-declared.
-To verify if it's really their key, you need to contact them directly.
+To verify that a key really belongs to the stated owner, contact them through a separate channel and compare fingerprints.
 When receiving MDS files for the first time, we recommend asking for the public key as well.

 When Signature Verification Fails